Stamford Domestic Violence Arrests

 An attorney can help someone seek bail at their arraignment for family violence.
 If the person is released, a protective order can be put in place by the police until the next court date.
 When bail is granted, the person can be released as long as they can post the bond.

 If someone cannot post the bond on their own, they can contact a relative, friend, or bail bond to post it for them.
-A lawyer can help someone seek release of their own recognizance typically through something called a promise to appear.
-The lawyer can make sure that the individual understands all of the conditions of release so they do not violate them before their next court date which typically occurs the next business day.
+An attorney can help someone seek release of their own recognizance typically through something called a promise to appear.
+The attorney can make sure that the individual understands all of the conditions of release so they do not violate them before their next court date which typically occurs the next business day.